Yuchan-Kim/IBMDataScienceCourse/README.md

 # IBMDataScienceCourse
-This repo is for my personal practice with Data Science course from Coursera
+This repo is for my practice with a Data Science course from Coursera